EmilyQiRabbit/RustChinese/4-Understanding-Ownership/2-What-Is-Ownership.md

 Listing 4-3: Functions with ownership and scope annotated

-If we tried to use s after the call to takes_ownership, Rust would throw a compile-time error.
+If we tried to use `s` after the call to `takes_ownership`, Rust would throw a compile-time error.
 These static checks protect us from mistakes.
-Try adding code to main that uses s and x to see where you can use them and where the ownership rules prevent you from doing so.
+Try adding code to `main` that uses `s` and `x` to see where you can use them and where the ownership rules prevent you from doing so.

 ### Return Values and Scope